Ban on upwards only rent reviews (UORRs): your questions answered

 The UORR provisions in the headlease itself would not be affected as the headlease was granted before the ban came into force.

-The requirement to include UORR terms in any underlease would be of no effect.
+However, the requirement to include UORR terms in any underlease would be of no effect.
 New provisions introduced to the Bill in the Committee Stage contain significant restrictions on how underletting clauses in existing leases will operate.
 Any terms in an existing lease that would compel the inclusion of UORR clauses in underleases will not be effective and, if such a UORR requirement is present, the landlord also appears to also lose all control of any other requirements as to rent review terms on underletting (even those that do not involve any UORR provision, such as a specification that reviews in the underlease must be on the same dates as those in the headlease).

 This is because the Bill states that, if an existing lease would require the inclusion of an UORR clause in an underlease, the superior lease will have effect as if it requires or permits the underlease to include rent review terms of any kind agreed by the parties to the underlease, and the superior landlord will have no say in the rent review terms which are included.
 This may represent a significant incentive for landlords to vary their existing leases (many of which will require UORR clauses in underleases) to exclude any offending UORR requirement on underletting before the Bill becomes law, in order to safeguard other controls on rent review terms in underlease.

-Currently there is nothing in the Bill to prevent a cap applying because there’s no prohibition on the rent being artificially kept lower than what the variable rent review mechanism in the lease would produce.
+Currently there is nothing in the Bill to prevent a cap applying because there’s no prohibition on the rent being artificially kept lower than the amount variable rent review mechanism in the lease would produce.

-However, it appears a collar would contravene the ban as this could potentially keep the rent higher than that mechanism would produce.
+However, it appears a collar would contravene the ban as this could potentially keep the rent higher than that unmodified mechanism would produce.

 The Bill allows regulations to supplement its provisions.
 A stated example of how this might be used is “to allow for caps and collars to be used in a commercial lease, and the parameters for their use”.
 The reference to caps is intriguing, since they do not appear to be caught by the ban in any event.
 We await further details at this stage of how any exceptions might apply to collars.